-Further, we define the deflection rate as $\Delta \alpha / \Delta h$, where $\Delta \alpha$ is the deflection angle (both latitudinal and longitudinal deflection are taken into account).
+Further, we define the deflection rate as $\Delta \alpha / \Delta h$ , where $\Delta \alpha$ is the deflection angle (both latitudinal and longitudinal deflection are taken into account).
 For events with more than 10 data points, the deflection rate at any data point is calculated by fitting the longitude and the latitude with height of neighboring five data points.
-For events with less than 10 data points, a fitting procedure over three neighboring data points is used.
+For events with less than 10 data points, a fitting procedure over 3 neighboring data points is used.
 The variation of the deflection rate with the height is shown in Figure 3(d).
 It is clear that the deflection rate decreases quickly as the height increases.
-The main deflection of the CME occurred in the range below about 8 R_s .
-When the CME's leading edge exceeded 8 R_s , the deflection became insignificant.
-This event has been previously studied by some other researchers [e.g. Byrne et al., 2010; Davis et al., 2009; Liu et al., 2010b; Poomvises et al., 2010; Lugaz et al., 2010].
+The main deflection of the CME occurred in the range below about 8 $R_s$ .
+When the CME's leading edge exceeded 8 $R_s$ , the deflection became insignificant.
+This event has been previously studied by some other researchers [e.g., Byrne et al., 2010; Davis et al., 2009; Liu et al., 2010b, Poomvises et al. 2010, Lugaz et al., 2010].
 The results we obtained here are consistent with their results.

 On the other hand, the magnetic field energy density distribution at corresponding altitude for every data points is calculated.
-The SOHO/MDI magnetic synoptic chart of the 2077 Carrington rotation which begins at 07:00 UT, 20 November 2008 and ends at 14:38 UT, 17 December 2008 is used as the bottom boundary for the CSSS model.
+The SOHO/MDI magnetic synoptic chart of the 2077 Carrington rotation which begins at 07:00 UT 2008 November 20 and ends at 14:38 UT 2008 December 17 is used as the bottom boundary for the CSSS model.
 Figure 4 shows the distributions of the magnetic energy density at different altitudes.
-The red curves indicate the position of the heliospheric current sheet (HCS, only marked in the panels with the altitude larger than 2.6 R_s , where the coronal magnetic field is open).
-The yellow asterisk marks the projected location of the CME leading edge on the Carrington map, and the cyan ellipse indicates the boundary of the CME in projection.
-The average value of the gradient of the magnetic energy density in the ellipse is marked by the red arrow, and the corresponding CME deflection is marked by the green arrow.
-The length of the arrows indicates the relative strength of the gradient and the deflection rate.
-The length is scaled by comparing its strength with all the data points of the ten CMEs.
-From the figure, it can be seen that the CME deflection is consistent well with the gradient of the magnetic energy density in both strength and direction, which roughly points from high latitude to low latitude.
-As a consequence, the CME leading edge was getting closer to the HCS during its propagation.
+The red curves indicate the position of the heliospheric current sheet (HCS, only marked in the panels with the altitude is larger than 2.6 Rs, where the coronal magnetic field is open).
+The yellow asterisk marks the projected location of the CME leading edge on the Carrington map, and the cyan ellipse indicates the boundary of the CME projection.
+The average value of the minus gradient of the magnetic energy density in the ellipse is marked by the red arrow, and the cor-